tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 059.md

 - We almost get murdered on the first round.
 - Random smash and grab through the Lab taking some potions, grabbed some Red book in the pale mans bedroom.
+	- Potion of Fear - Will make you feared if you drink it.
+	- Potion of Navigation - Unable to get lost, advantage of checks for finding a route for 1 hour.